 Button batteries are a little known but severe injury risk for children.
 Every week, around 20 Australian children present to an emergency department following exposure to button batteries, including ingestions and insertions.
 Incidents are most common among very young children and toddlers, with the majority of cases involving children younger than six years.

-If swallowed, coin-sized lithium button batteries can lodge in a child’s system.
+If swallowed, coin-sized button batteries can lodge in a child’s gastrointestinal system.
 An electrical current is immediately triggered by saliva, which causes a chemical reaction that can cause severe burns to the child’s oesophagus and internal organs such as the lungs, heart, arteries and spine.
 This can take only a few hours, resulting in serious injury or death.
-These injuries can occur even if the battery that is swallowed has gone flat.
+These injuries can occur even if the battery that is swallowed is flat.

 Once burning begins, damage can continue even after the battery is removed and repairing the damage can be painful and may require multiple surgeries.